Employment Law Changes for Independent Schools: 18-Month Timeline

 • Employers will need to count planned redundancies across all sites and workplaces to see if the new threshold for collective redundancy consultation is met.
 Brief and train managers on the changes.

-• Update harassment policies and arrange training.
+• Update harassment policies and arrange training (a must).

 • Begin planning for changes in parental leave and flexible working rights.